GeekyAnts/nativebase-docs/docs/3.2.x/toast.md

 import { ComponentTheme } from '../../src/components';

-`Toast` is used to show alerts on top of an overlay. `Toast` will close itself when the close button is clicked, or after a timeout — the default is 5 seconds.
+`Toast` is used to show alerts on top of an overlay. `Toast` will close itself when the close button is clicked on or after a timeout — the default is 5 seconds.
 The toast component is used to give feeback to users after an action has taken place.

 Toasts can be configured to appear at either the top or the bottom of an application window, and it is possible to have more than one toast onscreen at a time.